 Prince: Anyone matching that description is already quite beautiful.

-Our mommy and me tshirts are from Lovely Littles Shop.
+Our mommy and me “But First, Be Kind” tshirts were gifted to us from Lovely Littles Shop.
 Use code BEKIND15 for 15% off your entire purchase!